ncsa/Nightingale_real/docs/source/user_guide/running_jobs.rst

 This example will run an interactive batch job in the CPU partition (queue) with a wall clock limit of **30 minutes**, using **one node** and **16 cores per node**.
 You can also use other ``sbatch`` options.

 After you enter the command, you will have to wait for Slurm to start the job.
-You will see output similar to this:
+You will see output similar to:

 .. code-block::